yosoufe/DRLND_Navigation_P1/readme.md

 ![Banana Environment](images_videos/environment.gif "Banana Environment")

-The environment that is used here is custom version of [Banana environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) of
+The environment that is used here is a custom version of [Banana environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) of
 [Unity ML-Agents Toolkit](https://unity3d.com/machine-learning).
 You can find the links to download the environment from